Q. How frequently have these questions been asked?

 Q. Who may submit work to Folyosó?

 A. Any current student of the Varga Katalin Gimnázium in Szolnok.
 In addition, the editor may include occasional pieces by former students, and anyone at Varga may contribute to the gallery.
-In 2021, submissions will be open to the world.
+The international contests are open to secondary school students around the world.

 Q. What may I submit?